 English translation: I will never have sympathy for those who do not die on time.

-While the English translation is perhaps too literal, historical importance will shed some light on El Cid Campeador’s true intention.
-Once you learn of El Cid’s courage and loyalty (especially toward his own horse) the quote takes on a different meaning.
-Morir a tiempo (to die on time) may be better translated to “to die when you’re supposed to” and in this case “standing up for what you believe in.”
+Morir a tiempo (to die on time) may be better translated as “to die when you’re supposed to,” and in this case: “standing up for what you believe in.”

 Legend says that even after death, El Cid won a battle with his corpse mounted on his horse.
-After witnessing a miracle resurrection before their own eyes, the Moors fled in terror and the territory was reclaimed.
-Whether or not this actually happened, it’s a great quote and a fun piece of myth for you to discover.
+It is said that after witnessing this, the Moors fled in terror and the territory was reclaimed.

 English translation: You must feel your thought and think your feeling.

 This quote is also a great way to remember the common Spanish structure hay que (it is necessary to).
-You’ll hear hay que all the time by native speakers.
-It’s an example of perífrasis verbal (verbal periphrasis), a structure in which a conjugated verb is joined with a conjunction followed by an infinitive, gerund or participle.
 The verb haber usually means “to be” or “to have,” but within this phrase, hay que expresses obligation.

 English translation: Learning to doubt is learning to think.

-In the same vein as Miguel de Unamuno’s quote comes a quote from one of Mexico’s most beloved poets regarding thought and feeling.
-While Mexican born, Octavio Paz actually fought in the Spanish Civil War and lived an incredibly rich life that included time spent in various countries.
+One of Mexico’s most beloved poets, Octavio Paz fought in the Spanish Civil War and lived an incredibly rich life that included time spent in various countries.

-As you can see in this quote, there are many uses of the Spanish infinitive.
+As you can see in this quote, there are many uses for the Spanish infinitive.

-English translation: A man must only have the right to look down upon another when he has to help them up.
+English translation: A man only has the right to look down on another when he has to help them up.

 English translation: Uncertainty is a daisy whose petals you will never finish pulling off.

-Mario Vargas Llosa is a Peruvian writer whose publications have received the highest literary honor, a Nobel Prize in 2010.
-Vargas Llosa often challenges power structures with his moving works.
+Mario Vargas Llosa is a Peruvian writer whose work won a Nobel Prize in 2010.
+His moving works often challenge power structures.

 English translation: Perhaps it is true: it is a heart which moves the world.

-A madrileño (native of Madrid), Dámaso Alonso wrote this breathtaking quote in his most famous work Hijos de la ira (Children of Wrath) which was met with great acclaim.
+Spanish author Dámaso Alonso wrote this quote in his most famous work Hijos de la ira (Children of Wrath).
 His works commonly focused on the human condition, existential angst and struggles one may experience in life.

-Learning synonyms is a great way to increase your fluency and impress with your skills.
-Here we have tal vez (maybe) but did you know there are a number of different ways to say this in Spanish?
-For example: quizás, probablemente, acaso, puede ser que and so on.
-Play around with substituting tal vez for one of these other words within the same quote.
-Does it change the meaning of the quote at all?
+Learning synonyms is a great way to increase your fluency.
+Here we have tal vez (maybe), but there are a number of different ways to say this in Spanish (such as quizás, probablemente, acaso, puede ser que and so on).

 English translation: You have to build the world around you, yourself: you have to create the steps that will take you up, and help you out of the well.
 You have to invent life, because in the end it will eventually be real.